-The reason I recommend cat food is because it is regulated, so you can be pretty sure it's safe and hygienically produced, and it's the perfect nutrition for hedgehogs.
+The reason I recommend cat food is because it is regulated, so you can be sure it's safe and hygienically produced, and it's the perfect nutrition for hedgehogs.
 Commercial hedgehog food is completely unregulated, so it can contain anything - even things that are really harmful to hedgehogs - and the packaging can state even the most outrageous lies, all without fear of punishment.
 Secondly, hedgehogs have very small mouths, and the biscuit size of cat food is generally smaller than dog food.
 Thirdly, kitten and cat food is easily available in many supermarkets, so there's no danger of running out and having to wait for online orders.

 Use dishes that are shallow, heavy, and have straight sides, and always provide clean water.